rajayushhhh/rajayushhhh/README.md

 ## About Me

 I'm a self-taught software engineer specializing in performant, scalable web development.
 With expertise in Front-end and Back-end, I build clean, maintainable applications while optimizing performance.
-With a strong interest in artificial intelligence, I’m driven to bridge theoretical knowledge with practical solutions that address real-world problems.
+With a strong interest in web3, I’m driven to bridge theoretical knowledge with practical solutions that address real-world problems.
 My learning journey is fueled by curiosity, creativity, and a desire to make an impact through meaningful projects.
 I’m always learning, exploring new patterns, and refining my approach to modern web development.

 <div align="center">